RaghavJit/DailyProgress/DrupalMigrate/Task.md

   localhost/<name-of-your-image>:latest
 ```

-This must start teh site on specified port in most cases
+This must start the site on specified port in most cases

 ## **Troubleshooting**